surajtk7/maclookup/README.md

 ```
 cd maclookup
 ```
 Docker is used to build the application and run it correspondingly.
-The application is written in Python.
+The application is written in Python as it is versatile, easy to use and fast to develop.

 Build the container